How to Determine Heart Rate

 Heart rate: 4 large squares + 3 small square = 65 bpm

 For example: If there are 4 large squares and 3 small squares between R waves, the heart rate is 65 bpm (300/4.6 = 65).

 If you want to avoid the hassle, you can find a heart rate calculator in our calculations section to make it easy for you.

 The above options are only valid if the rhythm is regular.
 So…

-If the EKG is not a 10 second one, or you are not aware of its duration, count 30 large squares (6 seconds), and multiply the number of QRS complexes on them by 10.
-The result is an approximate Heart Rate.
+If the EKG is not a 10 seconds one, or you are not aware of its duration, count 30 large squares (6 seconds), and multiply the number of QRS complexes on them by 10.
+The result is an approximate heart rate.

 previous | next